shoeffner/mthesis/src/models_and_methods.md

 The first dataset, pexels, is a custom dataset with 120 images from [Pexels](https://pexels.com).
-These images are released under the CC0 license [@CC0License], which allows to reuse, modify and redistribute them.
+These images are released under the CC0 license [@CC0License], which allows to reuse, modify, and redistribute them.
 The images are rescaled so that all are \SI{640}{{pixels}} wide.
 After resizing, the smallest image measures \SI{640x332}{{pixels}}, the biggest
 \SI{640x1137}{{pixels}}.
 Most images are portrait photographs using different